Serve up summer: how to host a tennis garden party

 Use a vintage tennis towel to drape diagonally over for a beautiful tablescape.
 Add fresh flowers and vary height and texture with collected crockery and serving plates.
 Wooden crates will give a picnic feel and napkins with stripes or chevrons have a vintage-inspired, sporting look.

-Set out the garden games – we suspect competitiveness will be in the air.
+- Set out the garden games – we suspect competitiveness will be in the air.
 You could even invest in a projector to make an outdoor cinema for those watching the game.
-You’ll want to sit down and relax after all.
-It has been a whole year since you hosted.
+Now top up the Pimm’s and sit back and relax, the match is about to start…

 Life & Style